amiefeng/amiefeng/README.md

 ### ✦ Hi, my name is **Amie**! ✦

-Born & raised in New York City!
+☁️ Born & raised in New York City!
-Attending school in the Greater Boston area.
+❄️ Attending school in the Greater Boston area.

-Current MIT Break Through Tech AI Scholar, undergraduate [Posse Foundation](https://www.possefoundation.org/) scholar & software engineer at Brandeis University.
+Current MIT Break Through Tech AI Scholar, undergraduate [Posse Foundation](https://www.possefoundation.org/) scholar & aspiring software engineer at Brandeis University.
 Benjamin A. Gilman International Scholarship Alumni.

 ### A little more about me...